-Mathew Rodriguez is the associate editor of TheBody/TheBodyPro.
-He is a an award-winning queer Latinx journalist and essayist whose work has been featured in Mic, Out, Slate, POZ, and The Village Voice.
+Mathew Rodriguez is an editor at TheBody/TheBodyPro.
+He is an award-winning queer Latinx journalist and essayist whose work has been featured in Mic, Out, Slate, POZ, and The Village Voice.
 He also teaches writing at the University of California-Los Angeles.

 Latest by Mathew Rodriguez

 Researchers recommend PrEP programs be linked to a gender-affirming care clinic, to build trust and retain patients in care.

 Descovy’s approval for PrEP showcases real-life ramifications of leaving trans people out of research.
 But including trans people is about more than just saying trans people are welcome, says researcher Brian Minalga.

 Though not as widely studied, there are many ways that men who belong to the gay family networks of the ballroom scene may be getting an HIV intervention.

 Sure, it's important for some clinic staffers to have an M.S.W., M.P.H., B.S.N., Ph.D., or any other letters in the "alphabet soup" of health-related credentials.
 But maybe counting a caregiver's experience is just as valuable.

 Diversity sounds simple enough, but many HIV clinic workers know that it isn't.
 So how can you make sure that your staff members resemble your clientele?

 Taking more than five medications could be a problem.
 And many people with HIV are at risk of being on medication overload.